 1. Address all the key talking points

-There’s nothing worse than going to a meeting and having no idea why it was called in the first place.
-Agendas clearly list out topics being discussed in the given meeting time, so no one comes into the room completely clueless.
+There’s nothing worse than going to an online meeting and having no idea why it was called in the first place.
+The great thing about meeting agendas are that they clearly list out topics being discussed in the given meeting time, so no one comes into the room completely clueless.